 - Carbon Avoidance via a strategic partnership with Microsoft (Skype / Teams)

 - Connected Workspace providing remote BMS connection to reduce travel to site

 EcoVadis is a provider of business sustainability ratings, intelligence and collaborative performance improvement tools for global supply chains.
-We hold a Gold Award.
+We hold a Silver Award.